Our Genealogical Helper for Kapowsin ...

 The official website for State of Washington: www.access.wa.gov/

 If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Kapowsin.
-Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Kapowsin
+Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Kapowsin

 Our distance measurements begin at a specific point in Kapowsin.
 The point that we are using is located at these GPS coordinates - Latitude: 46.9857, Longitude: -122.2244 [Map].